course-details-portlet

 3. How is justice attended to (or not) in resource management in national and international contexts?

-Norwegian and international and multi-national case studies are used to elucidate these issues.
+Norwegian, international and multi-national case studies are used to explore these issues.
 A field trip will provide empirical insight into current issues in Norwegian environmental management.

 Learning outcome